 Primarily Inattentive Type Counseling, Treatment and Therapy Programs

 A Mission For Michael (AMFM) Mental Health Treatment Centers pride themselves on providing top-notch mental health care for those experiencing a range of emotional and psychological difficulties.
-Our treatment centers are located in California, Washington, and Virginia.
+Our treatment centers are located in California, Minnesota, and Virginia.
 Here, you can access personalized mental health care, including evidence-based therapy and holistic treatment options.

 We provide treatment for those who are experiencing an assortment of mental health and dual diagnosis conditions.
 This includes those who are struggling with Attention-Deficit/Hyperactivity Disorder (ADHD).
 We are going to focus on symptoms of primarily inattentive type of ADHD, and commonly used psychological interventions and holistic healing approaches.
 This can help you gain a better insight into ADHD inattentive type, and psychotherapy approaches that can teach you how to manage your symptoms.